Few characters have undergone such a transformation so quickly as Scrooge during three nights in the classic A Christmas Carol by Charles Dickens.

 The Ghost of Marley (Or your dead self)

 His former business partner is the first ghost he sees.
-Scrooge dismisses him at first, thinking him a product of the food he is eating.
-An object of his own mind.
+Scrooge dismisses him at first, thinking him a figment of his own mind.

 Marley speaks of his torment and the pain of regret.
 He wears the chains he forged himself in life, those of work, money, and possessions.